ideoforms/isobar/README.md

     PMidiToFrequency    - Map MIDI note to frequency value.

     STATIC (static.py)
+    PStaticGlobal       - Static global value identified by a string, with OSC listener.
     PStaticTimeline     - Returns the position (in beats) of the current timeline.
-    PStaticGlobal       - Static global value identified by a string, with OSC listener

     FADE (fade.py)
     PFadeNotewise       - Fade a pattern in/out by introducing notes at a gradual rate.